There are three module registration rounds.

 There are two scheduled “Select Tutorials/Labs” rounds.
 If you are unsuccessful in the first round, you should attempt in the second and/or subsequent “Add/Swap Tutorials/Labs” round.

-Students are permitted to audit a module by applying directly with the faculty member at the end of Round 3.
+Students are permitted to audit a module by applying directly with the faculty member, provided the module is not fully subscribed after instructional week 2.

-If you have been accepted to audit a module, you must attend all classes, participate actively in discussions and complete any prescribed readings.
+If you have been accepted to audit a module, you are expected to attend classes and participate in activities as determined by the instructor.

 However, you are not entitled to ask for any work to be assessed, nor permitted to sit for the final exam.